-The unemployment rate for accountants and auditors edged up a tenth of a percent to 2.0 percent in the second quarter of 2018, still notably lower than the 4.0 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).
+The unemployment rate for accountants and auditors dropped to 1.7 percent in the third quarter of 2018, notably lower than the 3.7 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).

 What the unemployment rate means for employers

 “With shrinking pools in the finance and accounting sectors, labor shortages have emerged across a variety of industries,” says Steve Saah, global executive director of Robert Half Finance & Accounting.
 “Employers are having difficulty finding experienced candidates, especially financial managers and analysts.”

 Saah says one piece of advice for employers, given the historically low unemployment rates for finance and accounting professionals, is to be more flexible in the hiring process.
 If you’re unable to find a perfect candidate who meets every criterion, consider providing accounting job training for what’s missing.

 Another tactic is to expand your reach.
 Don’t depend entirely on social media to post job openings.
 Cast a wide net and augment your efforts by by networking and tapping your existing employees as a resource for referrals.
 Consider working with a full-service staffing firm that can help you find skilled professionals who are not actively seeking work but would jump at the right position if it came along.